mouse0270/bootstrap-notify/README.md

 ## Changelog
 ##### Version 1.0.3
-- Made jQuery $.extend() Recursive so when you change just on option under position or template the script wont fail
+- Made jQuery $.extend() Recursive so when you change just one option under position or template the script wont fail

 ##### Version 1.0.2
 - Fixed an issue where $.growl("message") would thrown an exception | Provided by [DannyJo](https://github.com/DannyJo/bootstrap-growl)